-In this paper, we have studied the top-k recommendation problem in a signed distance learning perspective.
-Different from previous works, we have considered two independent signed distance models for measuring user-item and item-item similarities respectively via deep neural networks.
+In this paper, we have studied the top-k recommendation problem in a distance metric learning perspective.
+Different from the previous works, we have considered two independent signed distance models for measuring user-item similarities and for item-item similarities respectively via deep neural networks.
 Extensive experiments have been performed on six real-world datasets in general recommendation and shopping basket-based recommendation task.
 We presented that our proposed SDMR outperformed ten baselines in all two recommendation tasks.
-To an extension, future works can integrate position embeddings [54] in our models, which give our models a sense of which position they are dealing with, which can further improve our model's performance when rigid orders of items are available.
+To an extension, future works can integrate position embeddings [53] in our models, which give our models a sense of which position we are dealing with, which can help further improve our model's performance when rigid orders of items are available.